 The study did not include participants who live at the poverty level and may be forced to prioritize money to survive.

 The results showed that people who delegated bothersome tasks, like household chores, to hired help in order to free up time often reported a higher sense of satisfaction.
-The same was true for people who worked less hours, or spent time volunteering instead of making money.
+The same was true for people who worked fewer hours, or spent time volunteering instead of making money.

 “Having more free time is likely more important for happiness than having more money,” Whillans said in the release.
 “Even giving up a few hours of a paycheck to volunteer at a food bank may have more bang for your buck in making you feel happier.”